 Some people cast a spell on you even though you rarely see them.
-Vincentzo Sanzoni was one of them.
+Vincenzo Sanzoni was one of them.
 He passed away when i was a teenager, but i could still remember him very clearly.
 We've learnt his story many years after his death.
 I wish i could listen from him.
-Vincentzo Sanzoni : An internee in WWII
+Vincenzo Sanzoni : An internee in WWII

-Days, months, years have passed and there were no letters from Vincentzo.
+Days, months, years have passed and there were no letters from Vincenzo.
 Sanzoni family was waiting for a letter but nothing.
-They thought that Vincentzo was dead.
+They thought that Vincenzo was dead.
 They had the funeral rites for him.
-But one day the postman came with a letter.
+But one day the postman (named Cemil) came with a letter.
 Firstly they've thought it's a letter before he died.

 They've read, but what!?
 It says ' I live, waiting for the end of court.
 I have been captured by Germans.'
 It was the happiest day in Sanzonis life, their son that they thought was dead, alive!
 My grandmother told that they have gave many gifts to postman who brought that letter.